rich-at-thinkful/ft-curric-gists/fundamentals/higher-order-functions-drills.md

 Let's write our own version of the [filter function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) which is used to create a new array from an old array, but only including elements that meet criteria set in the callback function.
 The usage is below; we recommend you paste this code into your code editor and write your function in the space indicated:

 ```
+// DO NOT EDIT BETWEEN THESE LINES ----->
 // Return only names that begin with 'R'
 const myNames = ['Rich', 'Joe', 'Bhaumik', 'Ray'];